newsdev/ai2html/index.md

 The script handles point text and area text slightly differently which has ramifications on how text wraps on your web page.
 Fonts never appear identically in Illustrator and in web browsers.
 For example, the versions of Arial in Illustrator, in Chrome on a Mac and in Internet Explorer on Windows are not exactly the same — so text that fits in a box in Illustrator may be longer on IE or shorter in Chrome.

 - **Point text**
-  - The div containing a point text object is not given any width so that text will flow indefinitely outward from its anchor ([see `valign` discussion](#attributes-palette)).
+  - Lines of point text are prevented from wrapping, so lines will flow indefinitely outward from their anchors ([see `valign` discussion](#attributes-palette)).

 - **Area text**
   - The div containing an area text object is given the width of the bounding box so that text will likely wrap differently on different browsers within that width.